jervaise/DotMaster/Docs/DEVELOPMENT_ROADMAP.md

 # DotMaster Development Roadmap

-This document outlines the planned development roadmap for DotMaster beyond version 0.6.8.
+This document outlines the development roadmap for DotMaster, tracking progress from initial concept to future enhancements.

-## Current Version: 0.6.8
+## Current Version: 1.0.1

 Successfully fixed critical API issues with Find My Dots functionality and standardized aura detection methods across all modules.